Pepper Plant Leaves Curling – Why And How To Treat

 The solution: Test soil for pH and calcium.
 Soil acidity affects a plant’s ability to take up and use all the available nutrients.

-Keep in mind, calcium is rarely deficient in soil, it is more often that plants are unable to access it (nutrient lockout).
+Keep in mind, calcium is rarely deficient in natural ground soil, it is more often that plants are unable to access it (nutrient lockout).
 Testing your ground soil every 1-2 years will help you understand which nutrients are lacking and whether pH is a concern.

 4. Too Much Light

 A more common issue is caused by using indoor grow lights incorrectly.
 Grow lights can vary widely in brightness and intensity.
 They are essential if you start your own pepper seeds indoors, but you have to follow your grow light’s instructions for how close the lights should be to your plants.
+(See our recommended grow lights here).

-If your plants are too close to the light, you will begin to see the leaves curling up and closing in rebellion from the intense light.
+If your plants are too close to the light, you may begin to see the leaves curling up and closing in rebellion from the intense light.
 This problem can eventually cause pepper leaves to dry up and fall off, often turning brown and crumbling when squeezed.

 5. Insect Damage

-If the entire pepper plant has curled leaves, it is likely one of the other issues mentioned.
+If the entire pepper plant has curled leaves, it is probably one of the other issues mentioned.
 However, if you notice localized leaf curling, you may have aphids, thrips, spider mites, or another pest.

 Unfortunately, pest removal is more difficult than preventative care.
 However, you can take some measures to try to alleviate the issue and get rid of most of the insects.